airbytehq/airbyte/docs/understanding-airbyte/basic-normalization.md

 );
 ```

+## Normalization metadata columns

 You'll notice that some metadata are added to keep track of important information about each record.
-- Some are introduced at the destination connector level: These are propagated by the normalization process from the raw table to the final table.
+- Some are introduced at the destination connector level: These are propagated by the normalization process from the raw table to the final table
+  - `_airbyte_ab_id`: uuid value assigned by connectors to each row of the data written in the destination.
+  - `_airbyte_emitted_at`: time at which the record was emitted and recorded by destination connector.
 - While other metadata columns are created at the normalization step.
+  - `_airbyte_<table_name>_hashid`: hash value assigned by airbyte normalization derived from a hash function of the record data.
+  - `_airbyte_normalized_at`: time at which the record was last normalized (useful to track when incremental transformations are performed)

+Additional metadata columns can be added on some tables depending on the usage:
+- On the Slowly Changing Dimension (SCD) tables:
+- `_airbyte_start_at`: equivalent to the cursor column defined on the table, denotes when the row was first seen
+- `_airbyte_end_at`: denotes until when the rows was seen with these particular values.
+If this column is not NULL, then the record has been updated and this row is no longer the most up to date one.
+- `_airbyte_active_row`: denotes if the row for the record is the latest version or not.
+- `_airbyte_unique_key_scd`: hash of primary keys + cursors used to de-duplicate the scd table.
+- On de-duplicated (and SCD) tables:
+- `_airbyte_unique_key`: hash of primary kes used to de-duplicate the final table.

 The [normalization rules](basic-normalization.md#Rules) are _not_ configurable.
 They are designed to pick a reasonable set of defaults to hit the 80/20 rule of data normalization.
 We respect that normalization is a detail-oriented problem and that with a fixed set of rules, we cannot normalize your data in such a way that covers all use cases.
 If this feature does not meet your normalization needs, we always put the full json blob in destination as well, so that you can parse that object however best meets your use case.
 We will be adding more advanced normalization functionality shortly.
 Airbyte is focused on the EL of ELT.
 If you need a really featureful tool for the transformations then, we suggest trying out dbt.